Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

-Amphiphilic mixtures form a wide variety of morphological structures, include codimension one bilayers (vesicles, liposomes), codimension two filaments (rods, cylinders), codimension three micelles (spheres), and various defect structures such as end-caps, ``Y'' junctions, and mixed morphologies all of which have no well defined codimensional reduction.
-The bifurcation structure of these mixtures has been experimentally investigated for a variety of different diblock structures, two seminal experiments unfold this bifurcation structure by varying the solvent blend to modify strength of the amphiphilic interaction, \cite{discher2002polymer}, and by varying the aspect ratio of amphiphilic materials, \cite{jain2003origins}, see Figure\,\ref{f:Dicher}.
+When immersed in solvent, amphiphilic polymers self assemble into a wide variety of structures with diverse morphologies that include codimension one bilayers (hollow vesicles), codimension two filaments (solid rods or cylinders), codimension three micelles (solid spheres), and various defect structures with no well defined codimension such as end-caps, ``Y'' junctions, and mixed morphologies.
+The bifurcation structure of these mixtures has been experimentally investigated for a variety of different diblock structures.
+Two seminal experiments, presented in Figure\,\ref{f:Dicher}, have partially unfolded this bifurcation structure by studying the impact of varying the solvent blend to modify strength of the amphiphilic interaction, \cite{discher2002polymer}, and of varying the aspect ratio of amphiphilic polymer, \cite{jain2003origins}.
 Increasing the strength of the amphiphilic interaction and decreasing the aspect ratio of the minority phase produce similar results: a sequence of bifurcations in which codimension-one bilayers yield to codimension-two filaments which yield in turn to codimension-three micelles.
-In some experiments these structures are reported to coexist for certain parameter values, and in some there are regions of more complex morphologies associated to the defects and network structures mentioned above.
-Our results suggest that development of complex network morphologies may be associated to transient passage through pearling bifurcations, see Figure\,\ref{f:JB} (right), and that coexistence may be a result of long transients associated to a full relaxation of the competing morphological structures; this idea is supported by experimental results, see \cite{jain2004consequences} who report that transient structures can persist for months.
-In this light, regions identified as supporting co-existing morphologies could possibly resolve into a single morphology given sufficient time.

-In this paper we address the issue of coexistence and bifurcation in disjoint mixtures of codimension one and two morphologies within the context of the $H^{-1}$ gradient flows of the strong Functionalized Cahn Hilliard free energy.
-In particular we derive expressions for the curvature driven flow for these mixtures on long-time scales, showing that coexistence of bilayers and filaments is not generic for this model, and identifying regimes in which codimension one and two morphologies are unstable to fingering or pearling bifurcations.
-We compare our asymptotic results to simulations of the full system, to simulations of self-consistent mean-field density functional models of amphiphilic polymer melts, to experimental bifurcation diagrams, and to the studies of Szostak et al that sought to illuminate possible mechanisms for cell division in primative proto-cells via fingering and pearling bifurcations.
+In some experiments these codimensional structures are reported to coexist for a range of parameter values while others show regions of ``morphological complexity'' characterized by an abundance of defects.